-- 1.1 This application is being reported to the Planning Committee for a decision due to the number of third party letters of objection received. - 1.2 Members will note from the 'Five Year Housing Land Supply Position' report considered earlier at in the Planning Committee that this Council currently has a housing land supply of 4.2 years. - 1.3 To meet the Council's duty as the competent authority under the Conservation of Habitats and Species Regulations 2017 ("the habitats regulations"), a Habitats Regulations Assessment is required to consider the likely significant effects of the development on the protected sites around The Solent.
+- 1.1 This application is being reported to the Planning Committee for a decision due to the number of third party letters of objection received. - 1.2 Members will note from the 'Five Year Housing Land Supply Position' report considered earlier in the Planning Committee that this Council currently has a housing land supply of 4.2 years. - 1.3 To meet the Council's duty as the competent authority under the Conservation of Habitats and Species Regulations 2017 ("the habitats regulations"), a Habitats Regulations Assessment is required to consider the likely significant effects of the development on the protected sites around The Solent.
 An Appropriate Assessment has been undertaken and concluded that the development proposal will not have an adverse effect on the integrity of the protected sites around The Solent subject to mitigation.
-Further details of this have been set out in the following report. - 1.4 This planning application was submitted following the refusal of an application for 16 dwellings which encompassed the application site and the adjacent field Application (our planning reference: P/18/0263/OA).
+Further details of this have been set out in the following report. - 1.4 This planning application represents a re-submission following an earlier refused proposal (Application P/18/0263/OA).
 That application was refused by the Planning Committee in January 2019 for the following reasons: